25 September 2017

 Kwanongoma had to develop a repertoire for these "new" instruments.
 Traditional karimba pieces were plentiful.
 A key source of music for the marimbas was the repertoire of the traditional mbira dzavadzimu.
 Mbira music has two or three different contrapuntal melodic lines passing through each other that are played by a single player.
 Two mbira players could have as many as six interlocking lines.
 So, a traditional mbira song could very easily be arranged for six different marimba players.
 This is the music that Dumisani brought with him to the United States.

-Cornelius did not learn karimba from Dumi, but he was inspired to find and purchase a Hugh Tracey kalimba back in the 1980s, around the same time I bought my first kalimba.
+Cornelius did not learn karimba from Dumi, but he was inspired to find and purchase a Hugh Tracey kalimba back in the late 1970s, around the same time I bought my first kalimba.
 While he did have a familiarity with African rhythms and the mbira music that Dumi played on marimbas, Cornelius did not have a blueprint for learning how to play the kalimba.
 Part of that problem is that the Hugh Tracey kalimba wasn't exactly designed to play African music, but to be a pan-world instrument, to appeal to western ears as well as African.

 Cornelius ended up taking home one of the kalimbas I brought over to Jensen Guitars.
 A few months later, he contacted me: "Sorry it took me so long to get back to you, but I was mesmerized by the instrument.
 I took it home on a Saturday night and I didn't stop playing until Sunday.
 It was so fine.
 I swear, this instrument has added YEARS to my life!
 People have been loving this new kalimba - I was playing it on Earth Day and they wouldn't let me put it down.
 I'm trying to play some of the traditional tunes.
 Usually I like to play blues and jazz style, and so-called New Age music.
 For traditional music, I am more rounded out on the drums and the marimbas - I learned from Dumisani and his wives, and those were the instruments they played and taught."